CharlieS540/MS1-Junior-Club/README.md

 #### Test text to background colour contrast

-Expected - it's expected that their is a clear contrast between text colour and background color throught the site.
+Expected - it's expected that there is a clear contrast between text colour and background colour throughout the site.

 Testing - Used google inspect to hover over all texts and check contrast is ticked.
-Also read everything to check it was all clearly visable.
+Also read everything to check it was all clearly visible.

-Result - All text has a good contrast between itself and background color.
+Result - All text has a good contrast between itself and background colour.

 #### Buttons